 Smart Pension will take care of this communication for you and thus there is no requirement to create this letter in BrightPay.

-Smart Pension will be responsible for sending this communication to these categories of workers and thus there is no requirement to create these letters within BrightPay itself.
+Again, Smart Pension will be responsible for sending this communication to these categories of workers so there is no need for you to create this letter in BrightPay.

-Please note, to enable Smart Pension to send the communication letters to non-enrolled employees a further file is required.
+To enable Smart Pension to send the communication letters to non-enrolled employees a submission file is required.

-To submit details of non-enrolled employees to Smart Pension select Pensions > Smart Pension > More > Submit Non-Enrolled Employees to Smart Pension.
+To create this submission file, select Pensions > Smart Pension > More > Submit Non-Enrolled Employees to Smart Pension.

 You can use postponement to delay automatic enrolment for some or all employees for up to three months.

-a) To postpone an employee, click 'View Options', followed by Postpone:
+To postpone an employee, click 'View Options', followed by Postpone.

-BrightPay will validate the date entered to ensure that it is no more than 3 months from the staging date.
+BrightPay will validate the date entered to ensure that it is no more than 3 months from the duties start date.

 For Smart Pension to send postponement letters for you, log in to your Smart Pension web portal and go to 'Menu > Scheme Setup > Postponement'.